lambdaclass/concrete/ROADMAP.md

 3. **Run the trial and treat the result as an explicit go / no-go on the rest of Phases 8-15.**

+The trial should be implemented as the first external-user workload in the Phase 9 real-workload ladder, not as a separate validation artifact.

 **Pass criterion:** at least one person who is **not** the compiler author writes, proves, or contract-annotates a useful Concrete program and reports that the proof discipline (ProofKit + contracts + `concrete prove`) was worth the